nopnop2002/Raspberry-mgrx/README.md

 Demonstration

-export MGRXDRV="linuxfb gw &gt;width&lt; gh &gt;height&lt; nc &gt;colors&lt;"
+export MGRXDRV="linuxfb gw &lt;width&gt; gh &lt;height&gt; nc &lt;colors&gt;"
-&gt;width&lt; is width of FrameBuffer.
+&lt;width&gt; is width of FrameBuffer.
-&gt;height&lt; is height of FrameBuffer.
+&lt;height&gt; is height of FrameBuffer.
 You can get these by the following command.
-fbset -i -fb &gt;device of framebuffer&lt;   .
+fbset -i -fb &lt;device of framebuffer&gt;   .

-export FRAMEBUFFER=&gt;device of framebuffer&lt;
+export FRAMEBUFFER=&lt;device of framebuffer&gt;
-S
-If you have 320x240 TFT, it'll be as follows.
+If you have 320x240 TFT module like ILI9341, it'll be as follows.

 export MGRXDRV="linuxfb gw 320 gh 240 nc 64k"
 export FRAMEBUFFER=/dev/fb1